Disgruntled/PackerExamples/readme.md

 build_server.sh -r us-east-1 -b liampackerbucket -p saml
 ```

+There is no error checking on build_Server.sh, so please make sure you're using a correct profile, bucket that you own and can read/write, and a real aws region.

-These should ALL be done in the same directory, as build_server needs to query your terraform statefile to get it's assets.
+Terraform and build_server should be ran in the same directory.
+As build_server needs to query your terraform statefile to get it's assets.

 RemoteBuildAgent has SSM on it, so you can 'aws ssm start-session' into it.